relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-External applications can get cisco UCS Manager state change information either by regular polling or by event subscription.
+External applications can get Cisco UCS Manager state change information either by regular polling or by event subscription.
 Full event subscription is supported with the API and is the preferred method of notification.
 Polling usually consumes a lot of resources and should be used only in limited situations.

 &nbsp;